lsst-sims/smtn-019/index.rst

 Code
 ====

-The following code can be used to transform between RotSkyPos and RotTelPos.
+The following code can be used to transform between ``RotSkyPos`` and ``RotTelPos``.
 We use the precise relation that uses the pseudo parallactic angle.
 We've also added interfaces for setting the ambient pressure, temperature, relative humidity, observation wavelength, and observatory coordinates.

 Note that like all astrometric computations, results can be sensitive to which Earth ellipsoid, precession and nutation models you use.